Patek Philippe Cal.12-400 18ct 1940

 This dial has been previously restored to a very high standard, yet remains in outstanding condition.

-As can be seen, this movement is in spectacular condition.
-The Geneva wave finishing on the bridge and plates and the bevelled edging throughout was all applied by hand, over 80 years ago, and looks as beautifully bright and fresh today as one could ever wish.
-This movement is in A1 condition, indicating this watch has been properly cared for and regularly serviced.
+As can be seen, the movement is in spectacular condition.
+The Geneva wave finishing on the bridge and plates and the bevelled edging throughout was all applied by hand, over 80 years ago and looks as beautifully bright and fresh today as one could ever wish.
+The movement is in A1 condition, indicating this watch has been properly cared for and regularly serviced.

 The movement has been fully overhauled and serviced by a Master Watchmaker.
 This means dismantling the movement to each of its component parts, careful inspection under high magnification, replacement where necessary with only genuine parts, then careful reassembly and adjustment, before final calibration in 5 positions.
 The movement winds sets and runs accurately and reliably and at final testing and calibration, it was running within +6 seconds per day, averaged over 5 positions.
 This is outstanding for any watch of this age.
 We are therefore highly confident in offering our 12-month warranty* with this watch.